learn-co-students/chicago-web-091420/sinatra-forms/notes.md

 - when do my elements need an id?
   - they don't typically but some tests require them to find the relevant element
 - when do I write code in the controller vs the erb file
-    - descrete information for display goes in erb
+  - discrete information for display goes in erb
   - everything else should be in an rb file

 - do I need HTML boilerplate for every erb file?
   - no, we can use an erb "template"

+- delete verb vs post
+  - delete, needs method override => more semantic
+  - post also works, not as clear

+- slug
+  - benefits users by creating more descriptive urls

 ## Deliverables